How Much Are Modular Home Prices?

 Photo: istockphoto.com

-The benefits of building a modular home include a lower construction cost compared to the cost to build a traditional house, high durability, energy efficiency, ease of customizations, short construction time, and a high resale value.
-Modular homes come in various sizes, designs, floor plans, and styles to fit the needs of any homeowner.
+According to Nova, “Prefab construction at scale results in affordable solutions for homeowners and meaningful reductions in waste and degradation of the environment.”
+Other benefits of building a modular home include a lower construction cost compared to the cost to build a traditional house, high durability, energy efficiency, ease of customization, short construction time, and a high resale value.
+Modular homes come in various sizes, designs, floor plans, and styles to fit the needs of many homeowners.

 Think a modular home is right for you?